godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

 Screen-Space Reflections (SSR)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*This feature is only available when using the Forward+ backend, not Mobile or Compatibility.*
+*This feature is only available when using the Forward+ renderer, not Mobile or Compatibility.*

 While Godot supports several sources of reflection data such as